pkolaczk/pkolaczk.github.io/_posts/2021-10-16-overhead-of-optional.md

 </pre>

 Everything got much slower, but optionals and boxing overhead are still clearly visible and the ratio is still more than 7x.
-Rhe difference between JDKs is much smaller this time.
+The difference between JDKs is much smaller this time.

 # Rust Benchmark